-- Hospital Site Director or Rotation Supervisor; - Undergraduate, Residency or Fellowship Program Director; - Member of the Residency Wellness Team; - Department Vice-Chair of Education; - Hospital VP Education; - Member of the PGME team including the Associate Vice-Dean or the central Wellness Leads; - Member of the MD Program team, including the Vice-Dean or the Medical School Wellness office; or - Any other faculty member, with the awareness that this faculty member may need to consult an academic leader for guidance. - b) Reporting through anonymous resident forums, such as the Obstetrics and Gynaecology Resident Wellness Program (guidelines available on Home Womb), the Resident Retreat (guidelines available on Home Womb) or other venues.
-Actions taken from this form of reporting may be limited by anonymity and the level of detail provided. - c) Learners may use the teaching evaluation system (currently POWER/MedSIS, migrating to Elentra by 2021) to report concerning behaviour.
-While every effort is made to react urgently to disclosures of harassment, intimidation or discrimination received via a teaching evaluation, the volume of these evaluations may delay the Department's ability to take swift action.
-For this reason we encourage
+- Hospital Site Director or Rotation Supervisor; - Undergraduate, Residency or Fellowship Program Director; - Member of the Residency Wellness Team; - Department Vice-Chair of Education; - Hospital VP Education; - Designated PGME Program Leaders including the Director of Learner Experience or the Associate Dean, Postgraduate Medical Education; - Member of the MD Program team, including the Vice-Dean or the Medical School Wellness office; or c) Alternate Forms of Feedback - Course Evaluation Forms

+• Any other faculty member, with the awareness that this faculty member may need to consult an academic leader for guidance.

+Although the Department recommends using one of the above methods for disclosure, we recognize that some learners may convey information regarding experienced or witnessed mistreatment on course and teacher evaluation forms.
+While every effort is made to review evaluation forms in a timely manner, the learner should not assume that course or teacher evaluations will result in action in the same manner as a disclosure or report of learner mistreatment through our office.

-- learners to use one of the above mechanisms, rather than the teaching evaluation system, to report harassment, intimidation or discrimination. - d) Learners should be aware that disclosed information may be fed forward immediately for action, if the nature of the concern is considered critical.
-In such cases, confidentiality will be maintained for all parties; however, anonymity may be compromised in order to take effective action this will depend on uniqueness of situation.
+Learners should be aware that disclosed information may be fed forward immediately for action, if the nature of the concern is considered critical.
+In such cases, confidentiality will be maintained for all parties; however, anonymity may be compromised in order to take effective action - this will depend on uniqueness of situation.